Last updated: April 19, 2026

 Layered history

-- Johnny Cash described entering the cave in 1967 intending to die and emerging with a religious experience that began his recovery from addiction.
+The cave is also associated with stories of being a refuge for runaway enslaved people during the antebellum era.
+In 1967, Johnny Cash described entering the cave intending to die and emerging with a spiritual experience that began his recovery from addiction.
 Read more about the Cash episode →

 Related